georgelagos/AngryBearScraper/README.md

 Notes:

 -As of this writing the scraper only supports a few game platforms.

--The script requires python 2 and does not work on python 3.